 Disabling startup entries

 Before you disable anything in the Startup tab, check the options (or settings) for the associated application.
 Very often the application itself will have a “start with Windows” or “run on sign-in” option you can turn off without resorting to Task Manager’s list.
-This is the preferred way, as it will allow the application to make additional adjustments, if any are required.
+This is the preferred way, as it allows the application to make additional adjustments, if any are required.

 If that option is not available, then it’s easy to disable items in Task Manager.

 You can see that about half of the entries in my long startup list are already disabled.
-To disable an item just right click on it, and then click on Disable.
+To disable an item, just right-click on it and click on Disable.

 If you decide you need the startup entry later, you can return to the list, right-click on it again, and click on Enable.

 Needless to say, since doing this affects startup behavior, you have to reboot to implement the change.

 Where’s the anti-malware?

 One thing you won’t find on my list is anti-malware.
 That’s because I rely on Windows Defender in Windows 10, and it runs as a Windows Service.
-Windows Services are treated differently than Startup items and beyond the scope of this article.
+Windows Services are treated differently than Startup items, and are beyond the scope of this article.
 (You’ll see a separate “Services” tab in Task Manager.)